 \textbf{Point-wise tracking.} For a brief interval between $\mathbf{I}_0$ and $\mathbf{I}_1$, the movements are assumed to follow a linear path with respect to a temporal indicator $t$, $t\in[0,1]$.
 Mathematically, consider a matched pair of salient points, such as the $i^\text{th}$ keypoint in $\mathbf{I}_0$ and the $j^\text{th}$ keypoint in $\mathbf{I}_1$; we have:

-where $\mathbf{p}^{I_t}_{ij}$ is an estimation of the intermediate trace of the sketch salient point at time $t$.
+where $\mathbf{p}^{I_t}_{ij}$ is an estimation of the intermediate trace of the stroke salient point at time $t$.

-To this end, the traces of these salient points at time $t$ can be conceptualized as a 2D frame, characterized by their coordinates.
-We represent the sketch-level correspondence using this trace, denoted as , $t\in[0,1]$.
-This trace shares the same dimension as $\mathbf{I}_{0}$ and $\mathbf{I}_{1}$.
+To this end, the trace of these salient points at time $t$ can be conceptualized as a 2D frame, characterized by their coordinates.
+It is treated as the stroke-level correspondence, denoted by , $t\in[0,1]$, with the same dimension as $\mathbf{I}_{0}$ and $\mathbf{I}_{1}$.